isaaclins/YADRMS/content/legal.md

 # Legal Information

-Please read the following legal information carefully before using the YetAnotherDiscordBotnet project.
+Please read the following legal information carefully before using the YADRMS project.

 ## Terms of Use